thuvh/monasca-api/docs/monasca-api-spec.md

 * name (string(250), required) - A descriptive name of the notification method.
 * type (string(100), required) - The type of notification method (`EMAIL`, `WEBHOOK`, or `PAGERDUTY` ).
 * address (string(100), required) - The email/url address to notify.
+* period (integer, optional) - The interval in seconds to continually send the notification again.
+Only can be set as a non zero value for WEBHOOK methods.
+Allowed periods for Webhooks are 0, 60.
+The notification will continue to be sent at the defined interval until the alarm it is associated with changes state.

 #### Request Examples
 ```